donzgold/JustMC_compilator/documentation/en_US/actions/entity.md

 **Name:** Set Visibility Size\
 **Type:** Action without value\
-**Description:** Sets the size of the visualizer entity's model scope.
+**Description:** Sets the size of the display entity's model scope.
 **Work_with:**\
 &nbsp;&nbsp;Any Visualizer Entity